Microwave ablation

 What it is

-Microwave ablation is a minimally invasive cancer treatment that uses microwave energy to heat and destroy cancer cells.
-It is typically used for small tumors in the liver, kidney, lung, and thyroid, and can be guided by imaging techniques such as ultrasound or CT scans.
+Microwave ablation is a minimally invasive cancer treatment that uses high-frequency microwave energy to heat and kill cancer cells.
+It is typically used for small tumors in organs such as the liver, lung, and breast.

 What research shows